yonkov/muzeum/README.md

 Muzeum has a built-in breadcrumb system for posts and pages.
 You can choose whether to display or remove the breadcrumbs from the theme customizer.

 ### Post Meta information
-The theme features beautifully presented post meta information for each post.
+The theme displays post meta information for each post.
 You can choose whether to show or remove any post meta information (date, author, category, tags and comments).

 ### Primary Menu

 Go to `appearance => menu` and create a menu, then assign it to "Primary" location.
-This theme supports two menu locations, primary and top.
+This theme supports two menu locations, "Primary" and "Top".
 If there is no menu assigned to the primary menu location, the primary menu will display a list with all the site's pages.
 The top menu bar will be hidden until you asssign it to a menu.
 ### Social Icons Menu
 Muzeum theme ships with a beatiful open-source font by the Ionic Team called [ionicons](https://ionicons.com/).
 To add social media icons (facebook, twitter, etc.) you need to add custom links to the top menu.
 Don't worry, it is very easy.